Advisory Board

 Paul Nickels

-As a senior partner at PwC, Paul is an accomplished commercial and strategic adviser with over 25 years of practice, he brings a unique breadth and depth of experiences as both a strategic and operational leader.
-Paul has held several senior positions for PwC, including the Managing Partner of their NZ Consulting business, the ASEANZ Risk Consulting leader, member of NZ PwC Firm Executive, ASEANZ Consulting Leadership and NZ Firm Financial Assurance leadership teams.
+Paul is a senior partner at PwC, with over 25 years of practice.
+He has held several senior positions for PwC, including the Managing Partner of their NZ Consulting business, the ASEANZ Risk Consulting leader, member of NZ PwC Firm Executive, ASEANZ Consulting Leadership and NZ Firm Financial Assurance leadership teams.

 Roger Partridge